corda/corda/docs/source/cli-ux-guidelines.rst

 Testing backwards compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When adding a new command line tool, a backwards compatibility test should be created by adding the ``test-cil`` as a test dependency of your project
+When adding a new command line tool, a backwards compatibility test should be created by adding the ``test-cli`` as a test dependency of your project
 and then creating a test class that extends ``CliBackwardsCompatibleTest`` for the class, like so:

 .. container:: codeset